-Thirty-two years after his death, AC/DC frontman Bon Scott is still considered one of the greatest hard-rock vocalists of all time.
-For anyone who’s been too busy rocking to learn about his life, here are 15 facts you might not know about Bon Scott.
+More than three decades after his death 19 February 1980, AC/DC frontman Bon Scott is still considered one of the greatest hard-rock vocalists of all time.
+For anyone who's been too busy rocking to learn about his life, here are 15 facts you might not know about the bonnie prince of hard rock.

-1. Though AC/DC is known as an Australian band, Bon Scott was born in Scotland.
-He lived there from his birth July 9, 1946, until his family moved to Australia in 1952.
+1. Though AC/DC is known as an Australian band, Scott was born in Scotland.
+He lived there from his birth 9 July 1946, until his family's move to Australia in 1952.

 2. His given name was Ronald Belford Scott, but the nickname 'Bon' was acquired early – shortly after he started school in Australia.
 There was already a Ronald in his new class and, instead of going with "The Other Ron," classmates played on the words "Bonnie Scotland."

 3. Scott started his career as a rebel early.
 He dropped out of school at 15, and it wasn't long before he was sentenced to nine months in juvie.
 The charges?
 You name it, he probably did it: among them, giving a false name and address to the police, escaping legal custody, unlawful carnal knowledge and theft.

 4. Scott tried to join the Australian Army.
 He was denied, having been deemed "socially maladjusted."